wrehman1/DevOps-Learning-Git/README.md

 • Object Store --> .git/objects/ - where Git stores all blobs, trees and commits by SHA hash.

-•Tag --> a ref to a specific commit, often used for marking releases.
+• Tag --> a ref to a specific commit, often used for marking releases.

 -----------------------------------------------------------------------------------------------------------
 **Git Commands**